 - Awnings should fit within the structural storefront bay and should not span across bays, so that they do not conceal the shape and architectural features of a building.
 Within the same building, they should be the same shape and size but can vary color and graphics to identify tenants. - The base of the awning should align with the bottom of the transom bar and should be a minimum of 8 feet clear from the sidewalk.
 Awnings should project a minimum of 3 feet from the building face in all cases.
-Awnings should be proportional to the building and storefront openings. - Awnings should have an angled, straight shape (unless the openings are other than rectangular) and open ends.
+Awnings should be proportional to the building and storefront openings. - Awnings should have an angled, straight shape (unless the openings are other than rectangular). - The ends of awnings should be open to allow visibility of blade signs mounted below the canopy and to reduce shadowing on storefront.